Hellmut Lehmann-Haupt

-Hellmut Otto Emil Lehman-Haupt (1903 – March 11, 1992) was a German-American author, academic, bibliography expert, and rare books expert.
+Hellmut Otto Emil Lehmann-Haupt (1903 – March 11, 1992) was a German-American author, academic, bibliography expert, and rare books expert.
 After World War II, he worked with the Monuments, Fine Arts, and Archives program, commonly known as the Monuments Men.

 Early life

 Hellmut Emil Lehmann-Haupt was born in Berlin in 1903.
 His mother was a playwright and his father was a professor of ancient history at the University of Berlin.
 He was educated in a number of countries, including England and Turkey.
 He attended the University of Berlin and the University of Vienna, majoring in the fine arts.
 He received a Ph.D. from the University of Frankfurt in 1927.
 His dissertation was on early book illustration.